johnhx/PRAP_Slot_Checker/readme.md

 In your chrome tool bar, you can find a calendar look icon, click it and input your FIN number and your phone number.
 <br>
 1. Click "Recent" to load nearest slots.
-2. Click "Latest" to load newestly released slots from future.
+2. Click "Latest" to load newly released slots from future.